rajendra-chimala/Re-new-Reminder-For-GMC-/README.md

 * Digital ID card.

 # In this project i try to solve the real world problem which I fase in my campus.
+* What's app message send system.
+* When time is over send message on whats app.